Let’s Talk About Airspace as We Fly Around the World with Buzz Aldrin… Literally!

 Flight Approaches

 Captain Judy’s Corner: Technological Historical Approach Looking from the Citation jet cockpit, Charles de Gaulle international airport (CDG) was off our right wingtip.
 The city of Paris was off our left wing.
-La Bourget airport (LFPB) was directly ahead.
+Le Bourget airport (LFPB) was directly ahead.
 The stunning view took our breath away.
 We anticipated stepping back in time as we approached this famous airport.
-La Bourget conjured up images of 1927 with a lanky, tasseled-haired Charles Lindberg climbing down from his gray monoplane having just completed his historic nonstop flight from New York City to Paris.
+Le Bourget conjured up images of 1927 with a lanky, tousle-haired Charles Lindbergh climbing down from his gray monoplane having just completed his historic nonstop flight from New York City to Paris.
 We were about to make a technological historic approach.
-Coming into Paris As we approached LFPB, we could have been on any instrument landing system (ILS) in the world with exceptions based on … Read more
+Coming into Paris: A Memorable Instrument Approach As we approached LFPB, we could have been on any instrument landing system (ILS) in the world … Read more

 Citation Mustang flown by Captain Judy Rice